Home wiring: Cable modem

-Fiber
+Fiber optic

-Fiber is the least common but it is growing in numbers.
-If the home has fiber to it then the fiber terminates on what is known as an Optical Network Termination unit (ONT) and it has a data port on it.
-Cabling from the street to the point where the ONT is installed is fiber and is typically installed by the service provider.
+A cable composed of glass fiber optic strands connects from the main service cables along a street to the subscribers house, and terminates on what is known as an Optical Network Termination unit (ONT).
+The ONT has a data port where cabling from the street connects to a point on the house, and these individual cables are typically installed by the service provider.

-In all three cases the equipment supplied by the Internet provider will have a connection to the computers installed in the building.
+In all three cases, the equipment supplied by the Internet provider will have a connection to the computers installed in the building.
 This is the data network cabling or LAN cabling.

 If more than one computer or device (PC, printers, TV etc.) is to be connected in the home, LAN cabling will be required.
 The cabling used for data networking is similar to the phone cabling as it is twisted pair but of a much higher quality.
 The cable is known as Category (Cat) 5 or Cat 6.
 The cabling must be installed as a star wired configuration, that is the cabling runs from the point next to the modem, hub, or router uninterrupted up to the outlet next to the device that needs to be connected.
 Computer network wiring cannot be chained from one outlet to the next; each outlet is wired individually back to the hub or router next to the modem.
 If only one computer is required, it can be directly plugged into the modem.
 An alternative to a wired LAN especially useful for mobile devices is a wireless LAN, which can reduce or eliminate all the fixed wiring.